timesJohn/GT-SimNet/README.md

 This repository contains the public release code for GT-SimNet, a method for source code summarization.
 Code summarization is the task of automatically generating natural language descriptions of source code.
 ## Requirement
-This repos is developed based on the environment of:
+This repository is developed based on the environment of:
 * Python 3.6
 * PyTorch 1.5
 ## Update Notice